gautam-amitesh/IT-Foundation/02-linux-putty.md

 df -h
 ```
 `df` stands for disk free and `-h` option converts units into human-readbale units.
 Main(where OS and Apps are by default stored) mount point is `/` we also call it root mount point.

-# Assignment
-1. Create a github Wiki on how to connect to a remote linux server on windows using putty.